stat6250-w18/course-questions-wiki/week-10/README.md

 - *Answer* (akrishnamurthy-stat6250): The "$w." informat is used to read character data. $ indicates that the variable is a character followed by width of the variable and period indicates end of informat. "w.d" is the informat for reading numeric data. "w" specifies width of the field, period is the delimiter and "d" optionally specifies the number of implied decimal places.
 - Question (ljiang11−stat6250): What does + mean here?
 - Question (aguenane−stat6250): What are features of column input?
-− ∗Question∗ (ldeng11−stat6250): How do you read the first field after you read the follow fields first?
+- *Question* (ldeng11−stat6250): How do you read the first field after you read the follow fields first?
-− ∗Answer∗ (ldeng11−stat6250): You can use "@1" to move the pointer back to the first field.
+- *Answer* (ldeng11−stat6250): You can use "@1" to move the pointer back to the first field.